Color Theory: What’s the deal with the palettes I’m using?

-Following a recent conversation, I wanted to write this blog to add some final pieces of context to my current interest in colour palettes.
+Following a recent conversation, I wanted to write this blog to add some final pieces of context to my current interest in color palettes.

 Binary Numbers